amarsrivastava19/Nemesis-Engine/README.md

 The generic build process for this simulation is noted as follows:

-1. Construct a "digital twin" of a geographic region
+1. Build a "digital twin" of a geographic region
-2. Establish spawn points for your team of seekers and your hider
+2. Develop a way to place agents dynamically in the environment.
 3. Construct a global value function (Critic or Q-function)
 4. Construct a local policy function (Actor)
 5. Simulate agent actions through Monte Carlo Tree Search (MCTS)